LeorYom/Design-VI/README.md

 **Welcome**

 *By Leor Yomtobian*
->  Practicing blockquote
+>  Always turn a negative situation into a positive situation
-## Ordered List
+## Favorite Foods
-1. First item
+1. Pasta
-2. Second item
+2. Steak
-3. Third item
+3. Pizza
-## Unordered List
+## Things I like to do
-- First item
+- Play Sports
-- Second item
+- Meet New People
-- Third item
+- Play Piano
 ## Java Code
 `	import java.util.Scanner;`